-- The animations are used several times throughout the page, which makes it more interactive and fun to look at.
+- Animations are used several times throughout the page, which makes it more interactive and fun to look at.

 - The calligraphic typography gives out a very personal and elegant vibe, and the unique design of each block of the landing page allows the viewer to easily understand the content.

-- There’re a lot of quotes of famous people supported by photos, which only prove Marie’s authority among the public.
+- There’re a lot of quotes from famous people supported by photos, which only prove Marie’s authority among the public.

 Now it’s your turn

 Follow our recommendations, look out for trends, and don’t forget to test!
-SendPulse multi-channel marketing platform will help you to add a subscription form to a product landing page, build a mailing list, and send out high-quality emails.
-It also offers SMS, web push notifications, and Facebook chatbots to those of you who are ready to take a holistic approach to their digital marketing strategy.
+SendPulse’s multi-channel marketing platform will help you to add a subscription form to a product landing page, build a mailing list, and send out high-quality emails.
+We also offers SMS, web push notifications, and Facebook chatbots to those of you who are ready to take a holistic approach to their digital marketing strategy.